MichalOpoka/ecfr/cfr/title-10-Energy/chapter-II-Department-Energy/subchapter-D-Energy-Conservation/part-430-Energy-Conservation-Program-Consumer-Products/subpart-A-General-Provisions/section-430.3.md

 (14) IES LM-65-14, IES Approved Method for Life Testing of Single-Based Fluorescent Lamps, approved December 30, 2014; IBR approved for appendix W to subpart B, as follows:

-(i) Section 4.0 - Ambient and Physical Conditions;
+(i) Section 4.0—Ambient and Physical Conditions;

-(ii) Section 5.0 - Electrical Conditions; and
+(ii) Section 5.0—Electrical Conditions; and

-(iii) Section 6.0 - Lamp Test Procedures
+(iii) Section 6.0—Lamp Test Procedures

 (15) IES LM-66-14, (“IES LM-66-14”), IES Approved Method for the Electrical and Photometric Measurements of Single-Based Fluorescent Lamps, approved December 30, 2014; IBR approved for appendix V to subpart B.

 (16) IES LM-66-14, (“IES LM-66”), IES Approved Method for the Electrical and Photometric Measurements of Single-Based Fluorescent Lamps, approved December 30, 2014; IBR approved for appendix W to subpart B, as follows:

-(i) Section 4.0 - Ambient and Physical Conditions;
+(i) Section 4.0—Ambient and Physical Conditions;

-(ii) Section 5.0 - Power Source Characteristics; and
+(ii) Section 5.0—Power Source Characteristics; and

-(iii) Section 6.0 - Testing Procedures Requirements.
+(iii) Section 6.0—Testing Procedures Requirements.

 (17) IESNA LM-78-07, IESNA Approved Method for Total Luminous Flux Measurement of Lamps Using an Integrating Sphere Photometer, approved January 28, 2007; IBR approved for appendix W to subpart B.